-Using linear stability theory one can determine the conditions under which a particular flow becomes unstable.
-The eigenvalues $c = c_r + ic_i$ determine the linear stability of base flow.
-The base flow is said to be linearly stable if all $c_i < 0$, and unstable, if at least one $c_i > 0$.
-Numerical solution of the corresponding eigenvalue problem (2.10) - (2.9) allows one to obtain the critical values of the parameters of the problem and determine the structure of the unstable mode.
-However, linear theory cannot be used to predict the evolution of the most unstable mode above the threshold.
-In the unstable region perturbation grows exponentially with time (see (2.5)).
-If the growth rate is large then nonlinear effects quickly become dominant and there is little hope to analyse the development of instability analytically.
-However, if the growth rate of the unstable mode is relatively small then weakly nonlinear theories can be used in order to develop an amplitude evolution equation for the most unstable mode.
+Using the linear stability theory, one can determine the conditions under which a particular flow becomes unstable.
+The linear stability of base flow determines the eigenvalues $c = c_r + ic_i$ .
+The base flow is said to be linearly stable if all $c_i < 0$ , and unstable, if at least one $c_i > 0$ .
+Numerical solution of the corresponding eigenvalue problem (2.6) - (2.7) allows one to obtain the critical values of the parameters.
+However, the linear theory cannot be used to predict the evolution of the most unstable mode above the threshold.
+In the unstable region, perturbation grows exponentially with time (2.5).
+If the growth rate is large, then nonlinear effects quickly become dominant and there is little hope to analyse the development of instability analytically.
+However, if the growth rate of the unstable mode is relatively small, then weakly nonlinear theories can be used in order to develop an amplitude evolution equation for the most unstable mode.

-In a classical theory of hydrodynamic stability [11] the base flow is usually a simple solution of the equations of motion.
-As an example we consider the Navier-Stokes equations where the velocity vector has only one nonzero component which is a function of a radial coordinate only.
-Solving the Navier-Stokes equations we obtain a parabolic velocity distribution (the Poiseuille flow).
-This approach does not work for shallow water equations: it is not possible to find a simple analytical solution U(y) of (1.1) - (1.3).
 Base flows in the case of shallow water equations are usually chosen in the form of relatively simple model velocity profiles such as hyperbolic tangent profile for shallow mixing layers or hyperbolic secant profile for shallow wake flows.
 These profiles are chosen on the basis of careful analysis of available experimental data.
-The following two base flow profiles will be used below:
+The following two base flow profiles will be used (Fig. 2.1):

-$$U(y) = 2 + \tanh y \tag{2.11}$$
+$U(y) = 2 + \tanh y \tag{2.8}$